 • Advocating for changes to laws, regulations, policies, and practices to make sure they respect and protect the rights of people with disabilities.

-Our work has been covered by the Washington Post, CBS News, People Magazine, the Huffington Post, MSNBC, and numerous other outlets.
+Our work has been covered by the Washington Post, CBS News, People Magazine, WAMU, the Huffington Post, MSNBC, and numerous other outlets.

 Ryan’s story